ChanukyaVardhan/VQA/README.md

 - torchvision=0.13.1

 #### 1. Download Datasets
 For training and evaluating the models, we choose the more recent version of VQA dataset - **VQA v2** on the balanced real images.
 This dataset consists of 82,783 training images with 443,757 questions, 40,504 validation images with 214,354 questions.
 Each of these questions have 10 answers which were collected by human subjects.
+The test dataset has 81,434 images with 447,793 questions.
 We are evaluating the performance of our models on the validation set.

 Run the `download_datasets.sh` file to download the datasets from the official site and extract them.
 We need to set the appropriate directory where we want the data to be downloaded in the script by modifying `DATASETS_DIR` variable (`data_dir` flag going forward will need to point to this directory).
 ```bash